1st COVID-19 death in US was seemingly healthy California woman, family says

 Health leaders are now looking at other earlier deaths in January and even December for a possible COVID-19 connection.

-Two people with the coronavirus died in California as much as three weeks before the U.S. reported its first death from the disease in late February - a gap that a top health official said Wednesday may have led to delays in issuing stay-at-home orders in the nation's most populous state.
+Dowd and another person in California with the coronavirus died as much as three weeks before the U.S. reported its first death from the disease in late February - a gap that a top health official said Wednesday may have led to delays in issuing stay-at-home orders in the nation's most populous state.

+COVID-19 deaths in Northern California were earliest in US, new test shows

 Dr. Sara Cody, health director in Northern California's Santa Clara County, said the deaths were missed because of a scarcity of testing and the federal government's limited guidance on who should be tested.